Ross Fletcher

 Ross Fletcher is an English sports presenter and commentator known for his work with BBC Radio and Seattle Sounders FC.
-He is currently a host for Root Sports Northwest coverage of Seattle Kraken ice hockey games.
+From 2021 to 2024, he hosted Root Sports Northwest's coverage of Seattle Kraken ice hockey games.

 Career

 BBC

 Fletcher had a passion for radio at a young age and at 14 years old, he was the runner-up in a competition for aspiring broadcasters hosted by Garth Crooks's Go program on the original Radio 5.
 He gained experience at BBC Radio Derby between the ages of 16 and 18 on an unpaid basis.
 Fletcher began reading sports bulletins for the station while attending the University of Sheffield.
 He eventually earned his own program doing sports and music on Saturdays.
 At the age of 22, Fletcher became the voice of Derby County for BBC Radio Derby.
 He also spent 5 years reporting for BBC Radio 5 Live and BBC Radio 5 Live Sports Extra.